What are Compulsions in Childhood?

 What to do with professional help for compulsions in childhood

-Work with a professional to gradually expose your child to feared stimuli like germs.
-Cognitive Behavioral Therapy (CBT) is a modality with considerable research to support its effectiveness.
+This therapy is part of something called Cognitive Behavioral Therapy (CBT).
+This modality has considerable research to support its effectiveness.
 CBT can be paired with exposure response prevention treatments.

 Cognitive Behavior Therapy can help kids understand their own obsessions and anxiety, recognize worry and fears, and develop healthy and appropriate coping strategies.
-OCD treatment is generally individual therapy, but parents or family members may be involved to practice exposure with response prevention.
+OCD treatment is generally individual therapy, and parents or family members may be involved to practice these important skills learned in therapy.

 Further Resources on Compulsions